gomes-fdr/test-avidity/README.md

   Marvel-story.

-  Using the Marvel API [http://developer.marvel.com/docs], pick a random story featuring your favourite character (perhaps The Hulk?).
+  Using the Marvel API [http://developer.marvel.com/docs], pick a random story featuring your favorite character (perhaps The Hulk?).
 Generate an HTML page with the following characteristics:

    * The story's description